Gwillison415/styled-components-with-pokemon/README.md

 - make a call for nested data
 - test cache & fallback set up to read cache
 - build out a details page and the actions to switch between
-- add map and begin async call
+- add map and points

 ## Available Scripts